The chair method is the next option in our sleep training series.

-The Chair Method is a great technique for parents who want to be in the room with their child as they’re learning how to fall asleep independently, but yet have a structured plan to eventually be out of the room.
+The Chair Method is a great technique for parents who want to be present with their child as they’re learning independent sleep skills, while still having structure.
 However, it does have its drawbacks and isn’t for everyone.
 Let’s examine it more closely.

 This method consists of gradually weaning your presence from your child’s side by initially sitting right beside them and then slowly lessening your involvement and distancing yourself from their crib or bed.